 Whenever multilingual teams are working in tandem, there is clearly a need for translators to be made an integral part of that team.
 To achieve successful communication throughout the automotive supply chain, everyone must be kept in the conversation.

-An automotive translation service provider must possess specialised technical knowledge and expertise with a strong understanding of the inner workings of the entire automotive industry as well as intimate knowledge of each link of the chain.
-The documents needing translation are as diverse as they are numerous; everything from manuals, technical specifications to marketing materials and peer to peer communications.
-For technical specifications, all translations have to be highly specific with no room for error, repair handbooks have added safety considerations, training materials need to remain consistent, while spare part catalogues, sales materials and brochures, web content have to be clear and accessible to all using those resources.
+An automotive translation service provider must possess specialised technical knowledge and expertise with a strong understanding of the inner workings of the entire automotive industry, as well as intimate knowledge of each link of the chain.
+The documents needing translation are as diverse as they are numerous; everything from manuals, technical specifications to marketing materials and peer-to-peer communications.
+For technical specifications, all translations have to be highly specific with no room for error.
+Repair handbooks have added safety considerations, training materials need to remain consistent, while spare part catalogues, sales materials and brochures, web content have to be clear and accessible to all.

 Translators who are specially trained in mechanical & electrical engineering, automation technology, electronics and microelectronics, navigation systems, onboard computers, wiring, air conditioning, panelling, service and diagnostics can obviously be immensely valuable to smooth communication between the different areas, bringing the chain together to work as one.

 Translation tools can assist in the process from design right through to production and can make marketing management even more streamlined and effective.
 Memory systems and terminology databases can help in turn to maintain consistency throughout the chain, often bridging the gap between hard to ‘sell’ technical jargon and the widely used, marketing-friendly alternative terms and phrasings.